spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 A midi-message contains pitch and volume of the note and possibly some control data (to change the parameters of the synth).

-The midi-msg is represented with opaque type:
+The midi-message is represented with opaque type:

 ~~~haskell
 data Msg